chacematcha/Portfolio/README.md

 front of other people.

-Our project was about an NPK sensor connected to an Arduino Uno.
-The NPK sensor is very helpful for agriculturists and farmers because it measures the nutrients found in the soil, specifically Nitrogen (N), Phosphorus (P), and Potassium (K).
+Our project was about an NPK sensor connected to an Arduino Uno and other components.The NPK sensor is very helpful for agriculturists and farmers because it measures the nutrients found in the soil, specifically Nitrogen (N), Phosphorus (P), and Potassium (K).
 These three nutrients are very important for plant growth and healthy crops.
 Nitrogen helps plants grow green leaves, phosphorus strengthens the roots and supports